 Storage space is something that people don’t always typically look for or have on their ‘want list’ until they move in and realise just how badly they need it.
 You might be easily swayed upon first glance by a modern property with minimal furniture which can make the rooms feel bigger but be sure to consider where you will store things once you are moved in.

-Is there space for cupboards or shelves or wardrobes to be added?
-Or alternatively is there extra space such as under stair storage, a utility room, attic or a garage that you can utilise?
+Is there space for cupboards shelves or wardrobes to be added?
+Or alternatively is there extra space such as under-stairs storage, a utility room, an attic or a garage that you can utilise?

 - Room Sizes